 Things To Avoid:

-When dealing with a matter like this, its important to be sensible, principled and action-oriented.
-Prolonging a rut can lead to team dysfunctions, or even the loss of talent through resignations.
-In the end though, prevention is still better than the cure.
+When dealing with team dysfunction, it is important to be sensible, principled and action-oriented.
+Prolonging a rut can lead to loss of talent through resignations.
+In the end, though, prevention is still better than the cure.
 Learning how to manage team under-performance now leads to preventing it, rather than dealing with the consequences later.